dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 1. When prompted to configure the git remote, select **Create a new Azure DevOps Project**.

-1. Enter a unique name of your choice for the new repository, such as `azdaspire`. `azd` creates a new repository in Azure Repos and configures it with the necessary secrets required to authenticate to Azure.
+1. Enter a unique name of your choice for the new repository, such as `aspireazd`. `azd` creates a new repository in Azure Repos and configures it with the necessary secrets required to authenticate to Azure.

     :::image type="content" source="media/pipeline-configuration.png" alt-text="A screenshot showing the pipeline configuration steps.":::